someonesdad1/plib/README.md

     * Remove specialized modules that are better stored elsewhere
     * 0what.py returns useful output for all modules
     * Fix old color.py dependencies (kolor.py) in /plib/pgm

+### Formatting

+I used the black formatter to try out and was pleased with its speed.
+When I worked on large projects in industry, I appreciated the attempt to standardize source code formatting (and saw otherwise intelligent people almost get into fistfights over something as trivial as tabs versus spaces for indentation).
+I eventually figured out I didn't care for its output for my own projects.
+Alas, one day I accidentally did something like `black *.py` and it recursively formatted all my python scripts.
+Not tragic, but also not how I like to see my files.
+If you see a script with no blank lines between functions/classes and ''' for the multiline strings, this is my preferred formatting.

 ## Caution